 They say entrepreneurship is about creating something great.
 Pursuing a dream.
 Which is so true.

-I say Entrepreneurship is about fighting.
-Fighting for your freedom.
-Which is true indeed.
+I say Entrepreneurship is about fighting for your freedom.

 I have been inspired to write this article by a serendipitous sentence I could hear these days from Clate Mask, GM of Infusionsoft who sais “ Our love comes from our just total hatred and distaste for the failure and the sacrifices, and the bankruptcies and the broken families and broken relationships and all of the hard ache and despair that is the dark side of entrepreneurship that people don’t talk about very often … it makes you want to increase the likelihood of success for people”